About Brand Lift

 Updated version: Next time you choose a vehicle, which one are you most likely to choose?

-To create a YouTube Report with Brand Lift Metrics, go to Reports > Offline Reporting > TrueView > TrueView Standard.
+To create a YouTube Report with Brand Lift Metrics, go to Reports > Offline Reporting > YouTube > YouTube Standard.

-In order to accurately compare TrueView and Video results, you should use the date range selector to choose one of the predefined time periods when both were collecting responses.
-Custom date range is not supported at the moment.
+To accurately compare YouTube and Video results, set the date range selector to a predefined time period when both were collecting responses.
+Custom date ranges are not currently supported.

 Brand Lift measurement is available for:

-- TrueView in-stream and bumper ads from TrueView line items
+- In-stream ads, non-skippable ads, and bumper ads from YouTube & partners line items

 - Instant Reserve line items